MerHS/SASA-pytorch/README.md

 ## Benchmark

-Trained with CIFAR-10, CIFAR-100, ImageNet.
+Trained with ImageNet.
+(WIP: CIFAR-10, CIFAR-100)

 Backbone network and parameters are based on the official torchvision ResNet and trainer example.

-Trained 90 epochs / batch 64 on a single NVIDIA 1080Ti GPU, with SGD optimizer with a learning rate of 0.1 which is linearly warmed up for 10 epochs followed by cosine decay. (according to the SASA paper)
+Trained up to 90 epochs / batch 64 on a single NVIDIA 1080Ti GPU, with SGD optimizer with a learning rate of 0.1 which is linearly warmed up for 10 epochs followed by cosine decay. (according to the SASA paper)